 Mandalas can be made with various materials, including natural treasures, and are often used in spiritual practices such as Buddhism.
 Artists typically start by selecting a central point and arranging the materials in intricate, concentric circles or radial patterns.
 This process allows for artistic expression, fosters mindfulness, and deepens appreciation for nature’s textures, colors, and shapes.
 It also allows each artist to go on a spiritual journey inward.

-Mandalas are circular arts and crafts with repeating patterns.
-Constructing a mandala into these repeating patterns takes the artist on a spiritual journey.
+Mandalas are generally circular artworks with repeating patterns.
+Constructing a mandala with these repeating patterns takes the artist on a spiritual journey.
 Making mandalas is believed to help transform an ordinary mind into an enlightened one.
 Their construction is not only meant to help us develop mindfulness but can also remind us of the impermanence of life and our sacred rhythmic connection to all things.

-In other words, the mandala’s symmetrical circular design and impermanent nature remind us that everything is connected and constantly in motion.
+The mandala’s symmetrical, circular design and impermanent nature remind us that everything is connected and in constant motion.
 It is a non-permanent symbol that shows us that cyclical rhythms come round and round again, and change is the only constant in life.

 For this reason, it is best to create intricate natural mandalas while focusing on the creation process rather than the product.
 Abandoning artwork is a great way to practice non-attachment.
 Crafting a mandala in nature is a process art activity and a therapeutic, spiritual practice that can benefit psychological health.
 Scroll past the step-by-step instructions to learn more about the benefits of making mandalas.